AdobeDocs/media-analytics.pt-BR/help/sdk-implement/setup/set-up-android.md

    }
    ```

-1. Create the `MediaHeartbeat` instance.
+1. Crie a instância `MediaHeartbeat`.

-   Use the `MediaHeartbeatConfig` instance and the `MediaHertbeatDelegate` instance to create the `MediaHeartbeat` instance.
+   Use a instância `MediaHeartbeatConfig` e `MediaHertbeatDelegate` para criar a instância `MediaHeartbeat`.

    ```java
    // Replace <MediaHertbeatDelegate> with your delegate instance